How do I book onto a class?

 Make sure you have eaten well during the day, before your class.
 Don't have a huge meal straight before coming, but do make sure you eat something a couple of hours beforehand.
 Also make sure to have something to eat after.
-Moreover, bring a bottle of water as you will get hot and will need to stay hydrated! :D
+Moreover, bring a bottle of water as you will get hot and will need to stay hydrated!

 What do I wear to a POLE class?

-We recommend wearing a vest top and shorts.
+For your first few classes, leggings and a vest top or t-shirt is absolutely fine, after that we recommend wearing a vest top and shorts.
 The more skin contact you have with the pole, the better your grip will be.
 The more advanced you become, the less clothes you'll wear to class!
 This class is generally carried out barefoot, although there are opportunities to bring in heels if you want!
 NO jewellery is allowed as it can damage the poles and be dangerous for yourselves, this includes belly bars and wedding rings.
 Please do NOT moisturise the day of your class as it makes your skin slippy, preventing you from 'sticking' to the pole!

 What do I wear to an AERIAL HOOP class?